hrishim/llvl_prog1_book/src/c_exercises.md

 In this exercise we will compute the factorial of a number using recursion.
 Factorial value of a number 'N' is multiplication of all integers smaller than or equal to 'N'.

-File to be used for this exercise is : exercises/c_functions/factorial_recursive.c.
-This file provides following skeleton.
+The file to be used for this exercise is: exercises/c_functions/factorial_recursive.c.
+It provides the skeleton code below..
 You will have to add code to compute factorial using recursion.

 ```c
 unsigned int factorial_recursive(unsigned int n)